conda-forge/cfep/cfep-06.md

 ## Motivation

-We have almost 400 PRs on staged-recipes right now (July 2018).
-Many of these are stale and will never be finished by the original author.
-Some projects auto-close issues and PRs (e.g., Kubernetes and Tensorflow).
-While auto-closing issues/PRs may be useful to some communities, I do not think that the conda-forge community is interested in auto-closing issues and PRs.
-Instead, we define a workflow (state machine) of PR labels in this cfep that will allow humans to make informed decisions about when to close a PR.

-Once we have figured out the workflow, a follow-on cfep can be the implementation of the bot to manage the issue lifecycle
+On today's dev meeting (2018-07-24) we talked about automatically closing pull-requests (PRs) on staged-recipes to keep the number of open PRs manageable for the @conda-forge/core and
+@conda-forge/staged-recipes teams.
+Right now we have almost 400 open PRs.
+We are somewhere between "many" and "most" of those never being merged.
+I think it is time to take action and clean up our stale PRs on staged-recipes.

+Some on the call today were positive about having an automated system for closing stale PRs while others were not.
+I think it is worth specifically calling out what kind of an automated-close policy is undesired.
+There is one community, specifically, that has a very aggressive system of auto-closing issues after 14 days if they have not been updated by *anyone*.
+This is undesirable because it means that an issue that has not been responded to by anyone will get automatically closed in two weeks without the issue being resolved.
+We would like to avoid these situations in the conda-forge community but we recognize that we need a better system for managing our pull-request backlog against staged-recipes.

+Our compromise on the call was that we should have an automated system for *labeling* PRs and let humans ultimately decide *when* to close the PR.
+The conversation was sufficiently complete that we thought a CFEP was appropriate so that all of @conda-forge/core and
+@conda-forge/staged-recipes had an opportunity to weigh in before we implement anything.
+The thinking is that by defining which **labels** we should have and what triggers a **transition** between labels we can clearly signify (1) whether the **Reviewers** or the **Authors** are supposed to take action and (2) whether or not we have given the **Author** sufficient time to address the review that we can close the PR as it has become stale and inactive.

+The desired outcome of this CFEP is an explicit definition of what a "stale" PR is such that we can all feel okay with closing someone elses hard work.
+We will produce this explicit definition of what "stale" means by codifying the code-review process into **labels** and **transitions** between these labels.
+After this has been defined and agreed up on we can implement a bot based on this CFEP.

 ## Terminology

-* Author: The person who opens the pull request against staged-recipes
+* **Author**: The person who opens the pull request against staged-recipes
-* Reviewer: Anyone with commit rights into conda-forge/staged-recipes.
+* **Reviewer**: Anyone with commit rights into conda-forge/staged-recipes.
 As of now (July 2018), these are the core and staged-recipes teams
+* **labels**: Nodes in the state-machine.
+Not all nodes will have a label (merged and closed, for example)
+* **transition**: The specific action that triggers moving between nodes in the state machine

 ## Specification

 ```
-    Merged < 1 < < Awaiting Review < < <
+(Open new PR) > 0 > [Awaiting Review] < < <
                             ˅             ^
-                          2             ^
+                            1             ^
                             ˅             ^
-            > > > Awaiting Author > 3 > ^
+            > > > [Awaiting Author] > 2 > ^
             ^               ˅             ^
-            ^             4             ^
+            ^               3             ^
             ^               ˅             ^
-            ^ < < 5 < < Stale > > 6 > > ^
+            ^ < < 4 < < [Stale] > > 5 > > ^
             ^               ˅             ^
-            ^             7             ^
+            ^               6             ^
             ^               ˅             ^
-            ^ < 8 < Can be closed > 9 > ^
+            ^ < 7 < [Can be closed] > 8 > ^
                            ˅
-                          10
+                           9
                            ˅
-                        Closed
+                        [Closed]
 ```

 ### States and Transitions

-We have seven proposed states.
+We have six proposed states.
 All but the "closed" and "merged" states should have an associated github label with them.

-* Not ready for review
+Merged can be reached from any state other than "Closed" so it is not worth putting on to this state machine diagram.

 * Awaiting Review
 * Awaiting Author
 * Stale